Table of Contents

 More efficient routes mean that you can: deliver more packages in a single day, reduce labour and fuel costs, allowing customers to receive their packages sooner.

-But for your dispatch team, route optimisation can be complex and time consuming.
+But for your dispatch team, manual route optimisation can be complex and time consuming.

 To truly optimise a delivery route you need to factor in many things: